 |Durability||It is more durable than sapwood.||It is not as durable as heartwood.|

 |Contains Moisture||Moisture in heartwood is rarely present||It contains more moisture|

 |Hardness||Its hardness is great.||It’s not as hard as heartwood|

 |Availability and market demand||Heartwood is more involved in the wood industry||It also has demand but not as much as heartwood|

 Heartwood vs Sapwood Uses

 Heartwood and Sapwood both are part of the same tree, but their use is different.
 They are used on the basis of their properties.

 As mentioned above, the heartwood is the dead portion of the tree.
 Its density is higher than sapwood.
 It strengthens the entire tree.

-Heartwood is used to make furniture, floor, roof, and other many wooden applications.
-Most furniture that you see is made from heartwood.
-Some woodworkers prefer to use heartwood to make a strong, durable, and good-looking application.
+Heartwood is used to make furniture, floors, roofs, and other many wooden applications.
+Most of the furniture you see is made of heartwood.
+Woodworkers prefer to use heartwood to make a strong, durable, and good-looking application.